What schools were college football's best trolls in Week 7?

 Purdue 24, No. 2 Iowa 7

-We begin with Purdue, as it is riding high after upsetting the No. 2 team in the country in Iowa.
+Purdue, was riding high after upsetting the No. 2 team in the country in Iowa.
 The Boilermakers' social media team had some fun with the Hawkeyes' current ranking, using it to explain how they beat their Big Ten rival.

 We just beat the No. 2 out of Iowa.— Purdue Football (@BoilerFootball) October 16, 2021